obi-amd64/OpenDonita-Dockerized/README.md

 * **watertank**: sets the watertank speed.
 It has one parameter, *speed*, with a value from 0 to 3 (bigger value means more speed)
 * **sound**: allows to enable or disable the buzzer.
 It has one parameter, *status*, with a zero value to disable it, or one value to enable it.
+* **goForward**: manual control.
+Makes the robot to advance.
+Must be resent periodically (every two seconds) to keep it active, or the server will stop the movement automatically.
+* **goBack**: manual control.
+Makes the robot to move backwards.
+Must be resent periodically (every two seconds) to keep it active, or the server will stop the movement automatically.
+* **turnLeft**: manual control.
+Makes the robot turn counterclockwise.
+Must be resent periodically (every two seconds) to keep it active, or the server will stop the movement automatically.
+* **turnRight**: manual control.
+Makes the robot turn clockwise.
+Must be resent periodically (every two seconds) to keep it active, or the server will stop the movement automatically.
+* **stayStill**: manual control.
+Makes the robot to stop the last movement order sent.
 * **wait**: allows to wait a configurable number of seconds before continuing executing the commands in the queue.
 It has one parameter, *seconds*, with a float/integer value expressing the number of seconds to wait.
 * **waitState**: allows to wait for the robot to be in an specific state before continuing executing the commands in the queue.
 It has one parameter, *state*, which can have any of these values: